 In order to accomplish this goal, don’t consider housebreaking as “training.”
 Instead, consider it as proper “management”.
 With training, we do something to the dog to teach it a new behavior, such as making it lie down when we say “down.”
 With management, we manage the puppy’s environment or the method in which we handle the dog to achieve the desired response, such as confining a puppy to a crate or removing dangerous objects from his reach.
 Housebreaking falls into the management category.

 Just like infant children, little puppies (8-12 weeks old) truly do not have a conscious sense of when they are about to eliminate.
-For that reason, you cannot tell them that they were “wrong” when they have a potty accident in the house, they just won’t understand it.
+For that reason, you cannot tell them that they were “wrong” when they have the occasional accident in the house, they just won’t understand it.
 Anything you say or do to the puppy will not be associated with the elimination mistake, since they do not know what they just did.
 Any sort of “housebreaking” punishment is interpreted by the puppy as nonsensical anger from their human.
 In their mind, you will become an unpredictable and angry person and someone to avoid or fear.

 Housebreaking A Puppy

 Here’s how to best housebreak a puppy.
 Always manage the puppy in a crate that is small enough that they cannot eliminate it at one end and sleep comfortably at the other end.

 When the puppy wakes, open the crate door let them walk out, then take them in your arms and carry them outside.
 Do not let them walk to the door or they will probably have an accident before they get there.
 Put them down in the spot where you hope they will choose to eliminate.
 Wait patiently with them, either standing still or walking about.
 Do not speak to them or engage with them in any play, or they will get distracted from the task at hand.
 When they eliminate, provide plenty of praise.
 Then, wait for them to do “number two” (by walking about or standing still quietly).
 When they finish their business, provide positive reinforcement, again.